Species Introduction

 Feeding & Nutrition

-The diet of Nothobranchius Rachovii should consist of high-quality foods that mimic their natural diet.
-They are primarily insectivorous, and a varied diet is essential for their health and coloration.
-Offer a combination of high-quality flake foods, frozen or live foods such as brine shrimp, daphnia, and bloodworms.
-A feeding schedule of 2-3 times a day is recommended, with small portions that can be consumed within a few minutes.
-It’s important to avoid overfeeding, as uneaten food can lead to water quality issues.
-Supplementing their diet with spirulina or other vegetable-based foods can also enhance their nutritional intake and overall health.
+Nothobranchius Rachovii are omnivorous and thrive on a varied diet.
+A combination of high-quality flake food, freeze-dried or frozen foods such as bloodworms, brine shrimp, and daphnia will provide them with the necessary nutrients for optimal health.
+Feeding should occur 2-3 times a day, with small portions that can be consumed within a few minutes.
+It’s important to avoid overfeeding, as this can lead to water quality issues.
+Additionally, incorporating live foods can enhance their coloration and vitality, making them even more stunning in your aquarium setup.

 Compatibility Guide